 Mining doesn’t typically require that much ram.
 I’d recommend getting two 4GB sticks of ram just to be safe.
 They aren’t that expensive so it doesn’t hurt to get more.
 You’ll need a lot of ram if you plan on maximizing profits by Hosting for the SIA platform along with mining.
 There are usually two different types of ram.
-The motherboard that we are using requires DDR4 Ram.

 Mining rigs don’t require a lot of cpu power since the GPUs are doing all of the work.
 You can get away with purchasing the cheapest CPU, which should usually run you between $50-100.
-For our motherboard, we are going to use a Intel Celeron G3900 Dual-core.

 Power Supply (PSU)